raspberrypilearning/comic-character/en/step_8.md

 + Ensure you have used -1 inside your `if-else` statement.

 Fantastic effort!
-You have created an interactive website where users can create their own superhero character.
-You have validated user entry and allowed users to choose a theme for the website.
+You have created an interactive website where the user can create their own superhero character.
+You have validated user entry and allowed the user to choose a theme for the website.

 Check your understanding of the project using the reflection quiz on the next step.